 The book’s brief conclusion is very good (so brief and good that it should be read first), as it ties these various cases and developments together and addresses their larger significance.
 In the early modern era forced labor, exile, judicial banishment, and ethnic cleansing mingled uneasily together.
 The need to provide ‘better peopling’ of new territories and homeland security issues led both to the development of new law and the evasion of that law when necessary.
 Their final statement, ‘Migration and exile were fundamental aspects of the traditions of Empire’ (p.
 235), expresses the importance of these developments well.

 At this point I would like to address or even speculate on some of the larger issues which this book raises.
 First, indentured servitude included a loss of freedom to make a beginning in America, and since the colonial period historians and others have argued for and against the benefits of this practice to the servants themselves.
 Here, at least in the cases of rebels and religious exiles, it should be considered that the practice was connected to their capture or persecution, which means that the victims hardly considered indentured servitude to be a stepping stone toward success in a new world.
 Second, this work shows the wider context and deeper roots of the phenomenon of mass convict transportations in the British Empire with which we are familiar.
 Third, for English authorities transportation was an alternative punishment to whipping or execution.
 Like the introduction of the guillotine, it may seem brutal now (and in many ways it certainly was), but in the 18th century many people viewed this practice as humane.
-I wonder if or how transportation might be connected to humanitarian impulses of the 18th century.
+I wonder if or how transportation might be connected to humanitarian impulses in the 18th century.
 Fourth, the recurrent theme in the book of authorities going beyond the law when treating captives in order to provide for better security during wartime has a current relevance.
 I wonder how recent, well-known, and recurring examples of this behavior by United States and other governments dealing with captured terrorists may have influenced the writing of this book.
 Regardless, the book shows how these recent trends have deep roots in Anglo-American history.

 Morgan and Rushton argue that their book is an ‘Atlantic’ study, and I would like to address this idea and Atlanticize their subject even more.
 They point out that an Atlantic perspective shows that policy on banishment did not reflect political unity on the subject, nor was practice regarding banishment subject to the same law code everywhere.
 Further, an Atlantic perspective reveals how the major actors at the time developed a view that they were moving people around in their entire empire, and this helps us to better understand their actions.
 And, the authors note that while banishment and transportation happened in other empires, the British were the largest practitioners, and before the late 18th century their activities were confined to the Atlantic.
 I agree with all of these points, but wish to point out a number of broader Atlantic questions that their work raises – questions for which I only have a few partial answers.

 For example, what was the nature of banishment and criminal transportation elsewhere in the Atlantic World, and how does the Anglo-American experience fit in?
-Did the increasing integration of the Atlantic World from the 16th century onwards lead toward other Europeans or Africans shifting away from merely getting rid of unwanted peoples to sending them to someplace where they might be productive and strengthen their respective realms, or the entire Atlantic system?
+Did the increasing integration of the Atlantic World from the 16th century onwards lead toward other Europeans or even Africans shifting away from merely getting rid of unwanted peoples to sending them to someplace where they might be productive and strengthen their respective realms, or the entire Atlantic system?
 The development of the French penal colony in Cayenne in the 19th century is a well-known example, and Morgan and Rushton make brief references to the French sending convicts to Louisiana in the early 18th century, as well as to the Portuguese sending convicts to Brazil in the 16th century.
 There is scattered evidence of German rulers sending convicts to America in the 18th century, and I wonder to what degree their actions were connected to the development of a rational ‘Bevölkerungspolitik’ in that period.
 If they believed overpopulation was a problem, territorial rulers would want to get rid of people, because they were a burden to the realm.
 In such cases, Prussian, Habsburg, and Russian authorities were happy to accept them, because they wanted trustworthy and industrious people in their expanding realms.
 This is a case in which we must examine interests and motives across empires in order to understand the movement of peoples and the nature of empire itself – something we should also do when studying the Atlantic World.
 For example, African authorities found it more profitable to send some slaves captured in war into the Middle Passage, in exchange for European trade goods.
 Although they certainly did not control what happened to the slaves on the other side of the Atlantic, by the 18th century the transatlantic slave trade and their interests and actions within it were so well integrated into the Atlantic system that one wonders if African authorities did not share at least a part of the mentality of British authorities described by Morgan and Rushton.

 There are other Atlantic questions one might ask.
 Morgan and Rushton provide examples of banishment to further empire building that were beyond the law and hidden in or justified by wartime expediency, against the people’s desires.
 Were there non-British examples of this kind of imperial mentality and action?
 I suspect so.
 This is not necessarily something that should be tied to early modern Anglo-American notions of liberty and violations thereof.
 Similarly, did forced labor, exile, judicial banishment, and ethnic cleansing mingle uneasily together elsewhere in the Atlantic world?
-To what degree were migration and exile fundamental to empire elsewhere?
+Were forced migration and exile fundamental to empire elsewhere?
 Here too I suspect that this was the case, and examining the Anglo-American example in the context of others would also reveal important aspects of the Atlantic World.
 Some of these questions are perhaps not fully answerable, but this book is valuable among other reasons because it helps to raise them.

 - See Gwenda Morgan and Peter Rushton, Eighteenth-Century Criminal Transportation (London, 2004).Back to (1)